 Network engineers are responsible for implementing, maintaining, supporting, developing and, in some cases designing communication networks within an organisation or between organisations.

-Their goal is to ensure the smooth operation of communication networks in order to provide maximum performance and availability for their users, such as staff, clients, customers and suppliers.
+Their goal is to ensure the integrity of high availability network infrastructure in order to provide maximum performance for their users, such as staff, clients, customers and suppliers.
+Networks can include:

 In a large investment bank for example, a network engineer may have specific responsibility for one area of the system.
-In a small company, the engineer may be troubleshooter for almost any IT-related problem that arises.
+In a small company, the engineer may be trouble-shooter for almost any IT related problem that arises.

 There are different types of network, such as:

 - LANs - local area networks, linking a limited area such as a home, office or small group of buildings;